Edgecombe Community College

 - The mission of Edgecombe Community College is to fulfill the educational, cultural, and training needs of adults and of business, industry, and public service agencies in the service area of the college.

-- The teacher population of 86 teachers has declined by 39% over five years.
+- The teacher population of 86 teachers has stayed relatively flat over five years.

 |Edgecombe Community College||(NC) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||At least 2 but less than 4 years|

 |Total Enrollment||2,552 students||2,380 students|

 |% Two or more races|